What's new in Dynamics 365 Portals

 Import metadata translation: Use this feature to import the metadata translation of newly activated languages after you install a portal.
 More information: Import metadata translation

-Source code availability for portals: A one-time release of portal capabilities code is released to the Microsoft Download Center under MIT license for developers to download.
-This feature enables portals to be deployed to Dynamics 365 for Customer Engagement on-premises or online environments, and allows developers to customize the code to suit their specific business needs.
+Source code availability for portals: A one-time release of Dynamics 365 Portals code is released to the Microsoft Download Center under MIT license for developers to download.
+This feature enables portals to be deployed to Dynamics 365 on-premises or online environments, and allows developers to customize the code to suit their specific business needs.

 Source code is offered as a working sample and on an as-needed basis.
 No direct support will be provided for any modifications to the code.

 Single sign-on (SSO) configuration improvements and support for Azure Active Directory B2C (Azure AD B2C): For portals that require a consumer-based sign-in, this feature now supports the ability to:

 - Configure your portal authentication to use SSO.